-In the appropiately-titled Noir, K.W.
-Jeter introduces McNIHIL, a ex-Collection Agency information cop with a fetish for 1940's crime flicks, stuck in the same bleak, apolyptic L.A. of the future as Ridley Scott's classic noir/sci-fi flick Blade Runner.
+In the appropiately-titled Noir (1998), K.W.
+Jeter introduces McNIHIL, an ex-Collection Agency information cop with a fetish for 1940's crime flicks, stuck in the same bleak, apolyptic L.A. of the future as Ridley Scott's classic 1982 noir/sci-fi flick Blade Runner.
 And why not?
-Jeter has already written two novels that pick up where that film left off, featuring RICK DECKARD.
+Jeter had already written two novels by that point that picked up where that film left off, featuring Rick Deckard.

-Mind you, about thirty years have passed since the events in the Blade Runner film and books, and the Pacific Rim is now the cultural and economic center of the civilized world, and Los Angeles, a neon-lit, high-tech paradise attracting the lost souls from across a shattered continent.
+Mind you, about thirty years have passed since the events in the Blade Runner film and books.
+The Pacific Rim is now the cultural and economic center of the civilized world, and Los Angeles, a neon-lit, high-tech paradise attracting the lost souls from across a shattered continent.

 Yet all is not goodness and light.
 Under the gloss lies an evil conspiracy of murder, menace, and sexual terror.
 Enter McNihil, ho has a particularly noirish view of things....literally.
 He's had his eyes surgically altered so he sees everything through a computer overlay based on 1930s film noir.
-When a rising young executive is brutally murdered, McNihil is pressured to investigate, and track down the victim's missing "prowler"--a computer simulation that roams the world like an electronic ghost, and contains vital information.
-But, of course, things are never what they seem.
-Relying on advice from his his dead wife (kept artifically alive so she can pay off the huge debts she left behind) and the aid of a ruthless female operative named November who seems to have an agenda of her own, McNihil soon realizes he's being set up, but he's not sure why.
+When a rising young executive is brutally murdered, McNihil is pressured to investigate, and track down the victim's missing "prowler"--a computer simulation that roams the world like an electronic ghost, gathering and storing vital information.

 Author Jeter, as well as having written several sequels to the Blade Runner film, has also written such acclaimed novels as Dr. Adder and The Glass Hammer.